lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 ### Swiss

 Time to start the tournament.
 It officially began at 10:00 and was meant to span over five rounds + top 8.
+For now, I will focus on reporting my results, my thoughts, and interpreting my notes taken throughout the games.

 ![People](/assets/warsaw-eternal-challenge-report/img/ludziki.JPG){: width="835" height="730" .w-75 }
 _Clockwise, starting from top-left: Krzysiek Mazurek (UR Delver), Mikołaj Wyspiański (Mono U Jewel), Piotr Szejko (Cradle Control), and Arkadiusz Chojaczyk (Merfolk)_